 - GraphQL supports reading and writing (modifying) data;

 - Ability to subscribe to real-time update data changes.

 - Reduction in the effectiveness of web caching of query results.

 Please refer to the GraphQL documentation for GraphQL integration.

 As reported by world IT statistics and experts, the mobile industry is on the rise and promises to continue evolving for the foreseeable future.
-There are still many open challenges and a big space for growth in mobile application development, including storage and security areas, but, hopefully, IT experts will continue to amaze us with something new :)
+There are still many open challenges and a big space for growth in mobile application development and effective mobile app back-end hosting, including storage and security areas, but, hopefully, IT experts will continue to amaze us with something new :)